redux-effects/redux-effects-fetch/Readme.md

 ## Usage

 This package is designed to be used in conjunction with [redux-effects](https://github.com/redux-effects/redux-effects).
-Use it like this:
+Install it like this:

 ```javascript
 import effects from 'redux-effects'